 I’ve always wanted to try a stenciling project in my home….and I’m so glad I did!
-This Royal Designs Studio stencil turned this plain jane china cabinet into some amazing!
+This Royal Designs Studio stencil turned this plain jane china cabinet into something amazing!
+This stenciled china cabinet is an easy and fun stenciling project…read on for the details…

 Having never stenciled anything before in my life, I was nervous about whether or not I’d be able to do it.
 But I can tell you now, there’s nothing to it (I loved it so much I purchased a second stencil for another project almost immediately after completing this project).